Tlaloxx/Tools-for-Data-Analysis/Growth EDA Framework.md

 # 🌱 GROWTH — Exploratory Data Analysis (EDA) Framework
-### by Tlaloc Alvarez

-A simple guide from setting goals to sharing clear insights.
+A simple guide from setting goals to sharing clear insights by Tlaloc Alvarez

 ---